Jewish Museum of Belgium shooting: Victims

-Four people were killed in the shooting.
-Two of the victims were Israelis, Emmanuel and Miriam Riva, a middle-aged couple on holiday from Tel Aviv, while a French woman named Dominique Sabrier was the third victim.
+Four people were killed in the shooting: Emmanuel and Miriam Riva, a middle-aged Israeli couple on holiday from Tel Aviv who were visiting the museum; Dominique Sabrier, a French museum volunteer in her sixties; Alexandre Strens, a Belgian employee of the museum in his twenties.
+The first three victims died instantly, while the fourth died nearly two weeks later in hospital, having never regained consciousness after being shot in the head.

-A young Belgian man who worked at the museum, Alexandre Strens, was critically wounded and died of his wounds on 6 June.
-He was born in Morocco to a Jewish mother and Algerian Berber father, and his body was returned to Taza, Morocco, for burial in a Muslim cemetery.
+Emmanuel and Miriam Riva were buried in Tel Aviv on 27 May 2014, with the Belgian ambassador to Israel attending the ceremony.
+Alexandre Strens, who was born in Morocco to a Jewish mother and Algerian Berber father, was buried in a Muslim cemetery in Taza, Morocco on 10 June 2014.

 Investigation

-A nationwide manhunt was launched for the attacker, who was described as being of medium height and athletic build, and wearing a dark baseball cap.
-His image, partly obscured, was captured on CCTV.
+A nationwide manhunt was launched for the attacker.
+Belgian police appealed to the public to help identify him, releasing CCTV from the museum which showed his image, partly obscured.
+The police described him as being of medium height and athletic build, and wearing a dark baseball cap.
 A man who was seen driving from the museum was detained, but released after questioning, and remained a witness in the investigation.
-Deputy prosecutor Ine Van Wymersch said the shooter "probably acted alone, was armed and well prepared."
-She stated that the motive for the attack was still "open".
-The attack was being investigated as a terrorist incident.
+On the day after the attack, deputy prosecutor Ine Van Wymersch said the shooter "probably acted alone, was armed and well prepared" and stated that the motive for the attack was still open.
+The following day, it was announced that the attack was being investigated as a terrorist incident.